 GMPAC's mission is to delay, prevent or mitigate adverse impacts directly or indirectly associated with gypsy moth infestation on the state's natural resources, citizens and industries.

 Want to learn more about gypsy moth and other invasive species threatening Minnesota's forests?
+Visit our pest information page to find out how the Minnesota Department of Agriculture monitors and, if found, manages these pests.
 Check out our video series, "Invaders At Our Doorstep: Exotic Forest Pests of the Midwest".
-Find out how the Minnesota Department of Agriculture monitors and, if found, manages this pest.

 Arrest the Pest